-In August 2014, we entered into a farm-in agreement with Repsol, to acquire a non-operated interest in the Camarao, Ameijoa, Mexilhao and Ostra blocks in the Peniche Basin offshore Portugal.
-As part of the agreement, we will reimburse a portion of Repsol's previously incurred exploration costs, as well as partially carry Repsol's share of the costs of a planned 3D seismic program.
-Certain governmental approvals and processes are still required to be completed before this acquisition is effective.
-After completing the acquisition, our participating interest in the blocks will be 31%.
+In August 2014, we entered into a farm-in agreement with Repsol to acquire a non-operated interest in the Camarao, Ameijoa, Mexilhao and Ostra blocks in the Peniche Basin offshore Portugal.
+In March 2015, the Portuguese government issued the requisite approvals for the assignment to us.
+As part of the agreement, we reimbursed a portion of Repsol's previously incurred exploration costs, as well as partially carried Repsol's share of the costs of a 3D seismic program.
+After giving effect to the farm-in agreement, our participating interest is 31% in each of the blocks.
+Repsol is the operator.

-The contracts for the four blocks were awarded in May of 2007 and provided for an initial exploration phase of eight years and possible extensions.
+The petroleum contracts for the four blocks were awarded in May of 2007 and each provides for an initial exploration phase of eight years and possible extensions.
 The initial exploration period has been extended through various amendments.
-The exploration period now ends in 2020, with drilling obligations in years four (June 2015 to June 2016), six (June 2017 to June 2018) and eight (June 2019 to June 2020).
+The exploration period now ends in 2022, with drilling obligations in years eleven (June 2017 to June 2018), thirteen (June 2019 to June 2020) and fifteen (June 2021 to June 2022).
+At the end of each contract year, we may elect to fully relinquish the blocks without further obligation.
 Drilling a well on any block serves to fulfill the requirement for all four blocks.
-We may relinquish the blocks at any time in the event we decide not to drill.
-We currently are in discussions with partners and the government regarding an extension to the current period to allow acquisition of a 3D seismic survey and further assessment of the prospectivity of the blocks.
+We are obligated to relinquish at least 50% of the total contract areas at the end of the second year of extension of the initial term.